Yarulik/jfsOtterVIS/README.md

 Java Software for Esben Rossels OtterVIS LGL Spectrometer https://hackaday.io/project/10738-ottervis-lgl-spectrophotometer The aim of the software is to help to connect the UART Version of the spectrometer to different platforms.
-I develop the software with Version: Kepler Service Release 2. and bundled it with the FAT Jar plug-in -> net.sf.fjep.fatjar.
+I develop the software with Version: Kepler Service Release 2. and bundled it with the fatjar

 ## !!
 The Software is under Construction - be patient !!